wazo-platform/wazo-doc/source/system/purge_logs.rst

 Archive Plugins (for Developers)
 ---------------------------------

-Each plugin is a Python callable (function or class constructor), that takes a ``days_to_keep`` argument.
-This is the only entry point for the plugin.
+Each plugin is a Python callable (function or class constructor), that takes a dictionary of configuration as argument.
+The keys of this dictionary are the keys from configuration file.

 There is an example plugin in the `xivo-purge-db git repo`_.